Yesterday was the only Christmas Eve I ever spent alone. Maybe I would not have enjoyed it had I not had options to be with friends.

 As an adult years go by, become a group of years, often all of them about the same.
 But to a child every year stands alone, not one is the same as the next.
 Each is important as a mile stone.

-to have the cast removed.
+So here it was Halloween and my daughter had a broken wrist with a cast on it, for ten days.
+After school I took her to have the cast removed.
 The clinic was an hour away.
 The cast was taken off and then she was told she would be getting a fresh cast since the swelling was gone.
 I knew nothing about broken bones then, I too had thought the cast would stay off.
 So the cast making crew came in, did their thing, and we drove home.

 She'd had plans to go trick-or-treating with her group.
 By the time we returned, it was late, her sister was home with her loot, Halloween was over and done with.